limitlessloop/vets.gov-status/scripts/migration_status/FSC Informatica.md

-Billing and reporting set up                 |       | Team has access to all required tools and environments                 |       | Working session to complete operations handoff with ITOPs                 |       | Provisioning checklist 100% completed                 |       | COMPLETED ALL Provisioning Tasks                 |       |
+Billing and reporting set up                 |       | Team has access to all required tools and environments                 |       | Working session to complete operations handoff with ITOPs                 |       | Provisioning checklist 100% completed                 |       | Checklist in development by CAS COMPLETED ALL Provisioning Tasks                 | Green      |